yousefhosny1/Fracture-Stage-Classification/README.md

-# Fracture-Stage-Classification
-Classification of Fracture Stages in Oil &amp; Gas drilling operations
+# Classification of Fracture Stages in Oil &amp; Gas drilling operations

 ### Predicting and flagging hard to treat fracture stages prior to the fracture start date will eliminate surprises during the fracturing, the features that identifies a fracture being in stage 0 or stage 1 are as following:
 1. Measured depth in feet